ag169/Image-Captioning/README.md

 # Image Captioning

-My implementation of image-captioning using Pytorch.
+My implementation of image-captioning using PyTorch.

 Developed & tested with Python 3.8, PyTorch 1.8.1 & CUDA 11.4 on a Windows 11 Laptop.